manasidek/Pewlett-Hackard-Analysis./README.md

 ### Analysis for Employees Eligible for the Mentorship Program

 - Analysis is performed on the employees, dept employees and titles tables to retrieve the list of employees those are eligible for mentorship program.
-The list is show in the image below.
+The list is shown in the image below.

 ![mentorship_eligibilty](https://github.com/manasidek/Pewlett_Hackard_Analysis/blob/main/Images/mentorship_eligibility.png)